i2y/connecpy/README.md

 curl --http2-prior-knowledge -X POST -H "Content-Type: application/json" -d '{\"inches\": 12}' -v http://localhost:3000/i2y.connecpy.example.Haberdasher/MakeHat
 ```

-## Transport API (Experimental)
+## Client Transport API (Experimental)

-The Transport API provides a protocol-agnostic way to create RPC clients that can work with both Connect and gRPC protocols.
+The Client Transport API provides a protocol-agnostic way to create RPC clients that can work with both Connect and gRPC protocols.
 This allows you to switch between protocols without changing your client code.

 **Note**: This feature must be explicitly enabled during code generation using the `transport_api=true` option (see Generator Options above).